International School of Amsterdam Privacy Notice

 Unless there is a statutory requirement we do not share information about workforce members with anyone without consent unless the law and our policies allow us to do so.
 We may be required to share information about our school employees with our local Gemeente or the US Office of Overseas Schools

 We collect information in the form of CCTV to ensure the safety and security of students and staff.
 You have the right to access the images of you.
-We retain CCTV images for XX days after which they are deleted.
-Access to these images can be requested through the Data Protection Lead (email@example.com).
+We retain CCTV images for 10 days after which they are deleted.
+Access to these images can be requested through the Data Protection Lead (firstname.lastname@example.org).
 Please refer to our CCTV Policy for further information

 Processing and transfers to third countries